jnharton/mythical-development-time/README.md

 **Credits:**
 https://github.com/camchenry/Love2D-Template
 ^ a truly awesome template to get started making games. provides a basic menu and state switching plus bundling require’ing a bunch of common libraries.

-*NOTE:* the files included in this repository were downloaded some time in late December 2017

 ---